JasperFx/jasper/documentation/documentation/messaging/configuration.md

 1. Through your application configuration file
 1. Directly through the `JasperOptions` model
-1. `JasperOptionsBuilder` or `JasperRegistry`, which ultimately are just fluent interface wrappers to just configure the underlying `JasperOptions` model
+1. `JasperRegistry`, which ultimately are just fluent interface wrappers to just configure the underlying `JasperOptions` model